bl-liu6/EC601/project2/phase2/README.md

 ## Modular design

-#### User-defined-input,
+#### User-defined-input

-- specifing the Twitter account,
+- The Twitter account(id)
+- Number of tweets they want to retrieve
-- number of tweets,
+- Number of followers
-- include retweets/replies or not

 #### Twitter API
-- sending user-defined-input as a query to Twitter API
+- Send user-defined-input to Twitter API
-- retrieve raw tweets data
+- Retrieve tweets data

-#### Data cleaning
-- Remove mention block (@JoeBiden)
-- Remove retweet block (RT @JoeBiden:)
-- Remove embedded URLs

 #### Google API
-- Send the clean data to Google NLP API
+- Send data to Google NLP API
-- Retrive sentiment analysis result from Google
+- Acquire sentiment analysis

-#### Present data
+#### Output
-- Present the sentiment analysis result in a graph/chart
+- Output the analysis result

 ## Target User

-One who want to do sentiment analysis to one twitter account, and also holds an Twitter API token/ Twitter Development account.
+people who want to track and collect twitter users' data such as their tweets, likes, followers etc. and conduct sentiment analysis based on these data.

 ## Basic User Stories.
-One who's interested in one user's Twitter account and would like to have sentiment analysis of multiple tweets.
+People who want to collect and analyze twitter users' accounts and peform some sentiment analysis.